-Because an active license is required to legally practice medicine, and physicians sometimes have licenses in more than one state, accurate and up-to-date information about a physician’s credentials and licensure status is crucial to state medical boards to enable them to effectively oversee and regulate the practice of medicine.
+Accurate and up-to-date information about a physician’s credentials and licensure status is crucial to state medical boards to enable them to effectively oversee and regulate the practice of medicine, especially since an active license is required to legally practice medicine and physicians sometimes have licenses in more than one state.
 Accurate and timely aggregated information about physicians’ licensure status and credentials is also of critical value to state and federal policymakers as they engage in health care workforce assessments, predictions and planning.
-Since 2010, the FSMB has been publishing information about physician licensure status it in the form of a biennial national census of licensed physicians.
-The FSMB has published five censuses since 2010.
+Since 2010, the FSMB has been publishing information about physician licensure status in the form of a biennial national census of licensed physicians and six censuses have been published to-date.

 About the FSMB’s Physician Licensure Data

-License data is continuously provided throughout the year to the PDC by the 51 composite state medical boards (which regulate both allopathic and osteopathic physicians) and 14 state osteopathic boards (which regulate osteopathic physicians only) in the United States and the District of Columbia.
-Four additional territorial medical boards [Guam, Puerto Rico, the U.S. Virgin Islands and the Commonwealth of the Northern Mariana Islands] are also member boards of the FSMB, but their physician licensure data was excluded from the current analysis.
+License data is continuously provided throughout the year to the PDC by the nation's state medical and osteopathic boards.
+Four additional territorial medical boards (Guam, Northern Mariana Islands, Puerto Rico and U.S. Virgin Islands) are also member boards of the FSMB, but their physician licensure data was excluded from the current analysis.
 Because of their differing capacities and resources, state medical boards submit information to the PDC at varying intervals throughout the year.
-Most state boards provide medical licensure information to the PDC on a monthly basis, with some boards able to provide such data weekly or even daily.
+Most state boards provide medical licensure information to the PDC on a monthly basis, with some boards providing such data weekly or even daily.

 When the PDC receives physician data, each record is matched to a master physician-identity table using a set of algorithms developed by the FSMB.
 This systematic process ensures accuracy and allows the PDC to centralize all data and track physicians across multiple jurisdictions.

-Though physicians in the United States are not licensed based on their specialty or practice focus, and specialty board certification is not a requirement for medical licensure, the PDC receives and supplements license data provided by state boards with specialty and subspecialty certification information obtained from the ABMS and the AOA.
+Though physicians in the United States are not licensed based on their specialty or practice focus, and specialty board certification is not a requirement for medical licensure, the PDC receives and supplements physician record information with specialty and subspecialty certification data obtained from the American Board of Medical Specialties (ABMS) and the American Osteopathic Association (AOA).
 Deceased physicians are also identified and flagged in the PDC through information from state boards and an independent audit.

-Provided in this report are a summary, analysis and discussion of the updated license statistics using FSMB’s 2019 data from each of the state medical boards in the United States and the District of Columbia.
-In aggregate, the information included in this report offers a snapshot of the number, gender, age, specialty board certification and practice location by state of all licensed physicians in the United States.
+Provided in this report is a summary of the updated license statistics using FSMB’s 2020 data from each of the state medical boards in the United States and the District of Columbia.
+In aggregate, the information included in this report offers a snapshot of the number of all licensed physicians in the United States such as medical degree, medical school location, age, sex, specialty board certification and practice location by state.

 Physician Licensure—Key Findings

-The 2019 physician licensure data analysis reveals that there were 1,004,788 physicians with an active license to practice medicine, representing a net increase of 18% since 2010 (Figure 1).
-State medical boards issued 99,724 new licenses to physicians during 2019, a figure which includes physicians obtaining their first license, one or more additional licenses (enabling practice in multiple jurisdictions) or a new license when moving from one jurisdiction to another; 14,556 physicians received their first medical license from a state medical board in 2019.
+The 2020 physician licensure data analysis reveals that there are 1,018,766 physicians with an active license to practice medicine, representing a net increase of 20% since 2010 (Figure 1).
+State medical boards issued a total of 102,029 first-time and licensure renewals during 2020, and 24,225 physicians received their first medical license from a state medical board.

-As in 2010, the vast majority 90% of licensed physicians in the United States in 2019 continued to be allopathic physicians (MDs), while osteopathic physicians accounted for 9% of the licensed population (Table 1).
+As in 2010, the vast majority (90%) of licensed physicians in the United States in 2020 continues to be allopathic physicians (MDs), while osteopathic physicians account for 10% of the licensed population (Table 1).
 Although there are substantially fewer physicians with a DO degree compared to those with an MD degree, the osteopathic medical profession is growing at a faster rate.
-From 2010 to 2019, the number of licensed physicians with a DO degree increased by 63%, compared to an 15% increase in the number of licensed physicians with an MD degree.
+From 2010 to 2020, the number of licensed physicians with a DO degree increased by 72%, compared to a 16% increase in the number of licensed physicians with an MD degree.

-In 2019, 76% of physicians graduated from a U.S. or Canadian medical school (allopathic or osteopathic), 23% were International Medical Graduates (IMGs), and for 1% of physicians, the medical school of graduation could not be determined because the information was not provided to the PDC.
-The licensed physicians identified in 2019 graduated from a total of 2,193 medical schools in 170 countries around the world.
-From 2010 to 2019, the number of licensed physicians who graduated from U.S. or Canadian medical schools increased by 18%, compared to a 21% increase of IMGs.
+The majority (77%) of licensed physicians in 2020 graduated from a U.S. or Canadian medical school (allopathic or osteopathic) and 23% are international medical graduates (IMGs).
+The licensed physicians identified in 2020 graduated from a total of 2,200 medical schools in 169 countries around the world.
+From 2010 to 2020, the number of licensed physicians who graduated from U.S. or Canadian medical schools increased by 21%, compared to a 24% increase for IMGs.

 Table 2 lists the ten U.S. allopathic and osteopathic medical schools with the largest number of graduates who have an active license to practice medicine in the United States.
-These ten medical schools have produced about 12% of all licensed allopathic physicians.
-The 10 colleges of osteopathic medicine produced the largest number of licensed osteopathic physicians accounting for the majority (66%) of the nation’s osteopathic physicians.
+These ten medical schools account for 10% of all licensed allopathic physicians, while the ten colleges of osteopathic medicine with the largest number of licensed osteopathic physicians account for 64% of the nation’s osteopathic physicians.

 Table 3 provides a list of the ten international medical schools with the largest number of graduates who are licensed in the United States.
-These ten international medical schools have produced about 22% of all IMGs with an active license in the United States.
+These ten international medical schools account for 22% of all IMGs with an active license in the United States.

 The data also highlight a continued and substantial increase in the number of licensed physicians who graduated from a medical school in the Caribbean (Figure 3).1

-Caribbean medical school graduates represented 19% of licensed IMG physicians in 2019 compared to 13% in 2010.
-While the total number of IMGs with an active license in the United States increased by only 21% since 2010, the number of physicians who graduated from the Caribbean increased by 90% during the same time period (Figure 3).
-About 64% of the licensed IMGs from Caribbean medical schools are U.S. citizens, an increase of 151% since 2010 (Figure 4).
+Caribbean medical school graduates represent 19% of licensed IMG physicians in 2020 compared to 13% in 2010.
+While the total number of IMGs with an active license in the United States has increased by 24% during ten years, the number of physicians who graduated from the Caribbean has increased by 94% (Figure 3).
+There has also been an increase in licensed physicians from the Caribbean who are U.S. citizens, rising from 48% to 65% between 2010 to 2020, an increase of 160% (Figure 4).

 The age composition of the licensed physician population reflects the gradual, but significant and certain shift seen in the general population during the past several years.
-Figure 5 shows that the population of licensed physicians who are 60 years of age or older has continued to grow up to 31% in 2019, from 25% in 2010.
+Figure 5 shows that the population of licensed physicians who are 60 years of age or older has grown to 31% in 2020, up from 25% in 2010.

-While the nation’s physician population is aging on the whole and the total distribution by gender remains relatively stable (with males constituting 64% of licensed physicians), some disparities do exist between male and female physicians in different age groups.
-From 2010 to 2019, the number of licensed physicians who were female increased by 42%, compared to an increase of 9% for male physicians.
-When looking at more detailed segments by age and gender, 33% of female physicians in 2019 were 39 years of age or younger compared with 19% of male physicians.
-This trend is reversed when looking at older physicians — that is, 38% of male physicians are 60 years of age or older, compared to 18% of female physicians (Figure 6).
+While the nation’s physician population is aging on the whole and men constitute the majority (63%) of licensed physicians, percentage differences exist between male and female physicians by age group.
+From 2010 to 2020, the number of female licensed physicians increased by 46%, compared to an increase of 10% for male physicians.
+When looking by sex and age, 32% of female physicians in 2020 are under the age of 40 compared with 20% of male physicians.
+This trend is reversed when looking at older physicians — that is, 38% of male physicians are 60 years and older, compared to 18% of female physicians (Figure 6).

-According to the FSMB’s 2019 license data, about 83% of licensed physicians in the United States and the District of Columbia are certified by an ABMS or AOA specialty board (Table 1).
-As demonstrated in Figure 7, the strong and expected relationship between specialty certification and age continues to exist.
-The percentage of licensed physicians with ABMS or AOA certification dramatically increases from 20% for individuals who are less than 30 years old to 79% for those 30 to 39 years old; peaks at 92% for those 40 to 49 years old; and decreases to 70% for physicians 70 years and older.
+The large majority (83%) of licensed physicians in the United States and the District of Columbia are certified by an ABMS or AOA specialty board (Table 1).
+As demonstrated in Figure 7, specialty certification varies greatly by age group.
+The percentage of licensed physicians with ABMS or AOA certification dramatically increases from 17% for individuals who are less than 30 years old to 76% for those 30 to 39 years old, peaks at 93% for those 40 to 49 years old, and decreases to 71% for physicians 70 years and older.

-The 2019 state totals in Table 4 provide additional information about the geographic breakdown of licensed physicians in the United States.
-The 1,004,788 physicians with an active license to practice medicine in the United States represent a physician-to-population ratio of 306 licensed physicians for every 100,000 people in the United States and the District of Columbia, a figure that has increased from 277 per 100,000 people in 2010.
+Table 4 provides additional information about the number of licensed physicians by state.
+The 1,018,776 physicians with an active license to practice medicine in the United States represent a physician-to-population ratio of 307 licensed physicians for every 100,000 people in the United States and the District of Columbia, a figure that has increased from 277 per 100,000 people in 2010.

 1 Note: Medical schools in Puerto Rico and the U.S. Virgin Islands are not included in the FSMB’s census in the listing of graduates from medical schools in the Caribbean because they are territories of the United States and have medical schools that are accredited by the LCME.